Scaranman/Portfolio-Site/content/en/project/MTG/index.md

 <h3>Problem</h3>

 Vending machines are something we see everywhere.
-However, it's not very often that you get to see a vending machine that differs from the current ones we have.
-My partner set out to create an interface for a vending machine that breaks the standard design conventions for one.
+However, it's not very often that you get to see a vending machine that offers something different from the standard snacks or drinks.
+My partner and I set out to create an interface for a vending machine that breaks the standard design conventions for one.

+In trading card games such as Magic The Gathering (MTG), there are many card with common and uncommon rarities that while are very common and not worth much, are absolutely necessary to a deck build.
+It's because of this that many players often go out of their way to buy these cards despite their rarity and worth.
+However, at many card and board game shops, customers often build relationships with the staff and might get better prices from the staff, especially for more rare cards.
+However, these shops often get very crowded and as such, it could seem to be a more tedious process than desirable for both staff and customers when buying or selling such cards.
+My partner and I sought out to design a vending machine solution that would relieve the burden of local shop staff when it came to these transactions without forcibly taking away from customer-staff relationships.

 <h3>Solution</h3>

-We came up with a vending machine for Magic The Gathering, an immensely popular trading card game.
-Currently, most card stores are locally based and include game spaces in the back.
-These stores often get very crowded, the purpose of our proposed design is not to replace the store clerks at the front, but to alleviate the the work of the store clerks.
-This vending machine would streamline the process of buying and selling cards by allowing customers to quickly sell and buy cheap common and uncommon cards.

-At the moment, frames are only designed with the assumption that the customer already has a card for the vending machine and is selling cards.
+We came up with a vending machine that would streamline the process of buying and selling common and uncommon cards by allowing customers to do it through the machine rather than waiting in line and getting an offer from the staff.
+When selling cards, the vending machine could scan the cards and compare them to a database where it would then provide and offer price.

+Customers would need get their card from the staff that they could then use to build up a balance (either buy selling cards or putting money on at the register) to use when buying cards from the vending machine.

 <h3>Sketches</h3>

 <img src="/portfolio/MTG/sketches.png" alt="Early sketches focusing on the layout">

-We started out with some rudementary sketches on how we thought the standard user flow would look like.
+We started out with some rudimentary sketches on how we thought the standard user flow would look like.

 <h3>User Flow Diagram</h3>

 <img src="/portfolio/MTG/flow.png" alt="A user flow diagram of the Interface">

+Before using the vanding machine, customers would first need to get a card from the staff who would activate it.
+Customers could either take the card as is, or put money on it through the register.

-As shown in the user flow diagram, we wanted to start the standard user flow with a prompt to enter their card and give the opportunity for users to sell any cards they would like to sell to the machine.
-From there users would be able to sell more or browse the machine's inventory and decide if they would like to buy any cards.
+When using the machine, users would be prompted to enter their card and would then be given the opportunity for users to sell any cards they would like to sell to the machine.

-While some parts of this flow diagram changed throughout the life of the project, most of it is accurate to the current design.
+When selling, customers would then insert the cards one by one.
+Each time they insert a card, the machine would scan the card and compare it to a database where it would then offer a sell price.
+If the customer accepts, they could either sell more card, shop for cards, or exit and finish.

+From there if they decide they would like to buy any card, they could browse through a variety of means such as color, condition, type, or by name.
+After that, it's a mostly standard checkout process.

 <h3>Wireframes</h3>